tml0023/Illumina-PacBio-Comparison/README.md

 #  Illumina and PacBio data processing using the Genome Analysis ToolKit (GATK)
 This pipeline was used for calling short variants in the datasets provided by both sequencing platforms.

-### Step1A Trimming of Illumina fastq files
 You notice that the Illumina and PacBio trimming parameters are different.
-These scripts follow recommended strategies for maximizing data quality for each of the sequencing platforms.
+These trimming scripts follow recommended strategies for maximizing data quality for each of the sequencing platforms.
 Quality outputs for trimmed Illumina and PacBio data can be viewed in this repository.
+Trimming parameters are the only different parameters between Illumina and PacBio data in this GATK pipeline in effort to keep the data processing as similar as possible.
+The only difference between all other scripts is the naming of the files.
+Note file names are indicative of the PacBio data.
+Illumina scripts are the exact same other than the naming of the files.

+### Step1A Trimming of Illumina fastq files
 ```
 #!/bin/sh

-cd /hosted/cvmpt/archive/WGS_Human/WGS2_Apr2022_TL
-## load the module

-#load the module on Easley
 module load trimmomatic/0.39

-ls *_1_*.fastq.gz > FSamplesList.txt

 FILELIST=`cat FSamplesList.txt`

 for FILENAME in $FILELIST
 do

-#BC-CR-100-1_1_Apr2022.fastq.gz
-SHORTER=`echo $FILENAME | awk -F "." '{print $1}'`
-SHORT=`echo $SHORTER | awk -F "_" '{print $1}'`
+SHORT=`echo $FILENAME | awk -F "_" '{print $1}'`

-#Make sure that the path to the trimmomatic.jar file is correct
 java -jar /tools/trimmomatic-0.39/trimmomatic-0.39.jar PE -threads 48 -phred33 -trimlog $SHORTER.trim.log "$SHORT"_1_Apr2022.fastq.gz "$SHORT"_2_Apr2022.fastq.gz -baseout $SHORT.trim.fastq.gz ILLUMINACLIP:TruSeq3-PE.fa:2:30:10 HEADCROP:0 LEADING:0 TRAILING:0 SLIDINGWINDOW:4:10

 done